Mina's Garden - Integration support for what opened

 Structural separation

 Organizations see patterns.
 Participants keep privacy.
-Neither side accesses the other's.
+Neither side accesses the other's layer.

-Mina reads depth of conversation and, when the moment is right, surfaces practitioner cards in-chat.
-Warm referrals drawn from themes, not intake forms.
+Mina's Garden reads depth of conversation and, when the moment is right, surfaces practitioner cards in-chat.
+Warm connection, drawn from themes rather than intake forms.

 SK